govardhnn/farmbot-pesu/README.md

 # farmbot-pesu
-My project as an intern at CIOT-PESU to automate agriculture and household farming.
+My project as an intern at CIOT-PESU (July to October 2021) to automate agriculture and household farming.
 This repository contains only the resources of my electronics domain.